-Purchasing individual life insurance can go a long way toward providing the kind of financial stability for your loved ones that an employer-based plan may not.
-There are a variety of choices worth exploring, but these are the two main options:
+Purchasing individual life insurance can go a long way in helping provide financial stability for your loved ones and filling any coverage gaps.
+There are a variety of choices that can fit your needs and budget.
+Here are two options:

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.